karthikq/Nasa-api/README.md

-# Create this app using Html,Css & Javascripth.
+# Nasa API website
-javascipth was used to fectch data from the Nasa Api.
+Create this app using Html,Css & Javascripth. javascipth was used to fectch data from the Nasa Api.